Ad: In collaboration with Thermapen

 - 50 ml warm water (at 41°C - 46°C)

 - 1 teaspoon ground cinnamon

 - 120 ml soya milk

 - 120 g marzipan (check it is vegan)

-- 4 tbsp mincemeat - shop-bought or homemade (check it is vegan)
+- 4 tablespoon mincemeat - shop-bought or homemade (check it is vegan)

-In a small bowl, mix 2 tbsp of the flour with the yeast and warm water (between 41°C - 46°C, use your Thermapen to check!)).
+- In a small bowl, mix 2 tablespoon of the flour with the yeast and warm water (between 41°C - 46°C).
 Set aside to rise for 15 minutes.